Tomasz-Zdeb/Angular-Sandbox/README.md

   <img src='http://imageWebsite.com/{{product.imageUrl}}'>
   ```

 * **Property Binding** - Another one way data binding from class to template. it allows to bind to different types like **boolean** but does not alow the binded value to be a part of a longer string.
+It is used to bind values to tag attributes.

   ```HTML
   <img [src]='product.imageUrl'>